🧬

 Are they easy to train?

-They are intelligent but can be stubborn, requiring a patient and consistent handler.
+They are intelligent but can be independent and stubborn, requiring consistent, positive reinforcement.

 Do they get along with other pets?